-An email must be provided by the student's parent or guardian to the Main Office, bennettoffice@onteora.kr2.ny.us, for an absence due to the above reason(s) to be considered legal.
-No emailed excuse for an absence will be accepted if the excuse is submitted more than 5 days after the date of absence with the exception of a medical note.
+An email or written note must be provided by the student's parent or guardian to the Main Office, bennettoffice@onteora.ki2.ny.us, for an absence due to the above reason(s) to be considered legal.
+No excuse for an absence will be accepted if the excuse is submitted more than three (3) days after the date of absence with the exception of a medical note.

-If your child will be leaving school early on a given day, an email should be sent to his/her teacher and the Main Office.
+If your child will be leaving school early on a given day, an email should be sent to your child's teacher and the Main Office.